moderndatacompany/dataos.info/docs/interfaces/atlas/queries/parameterized_queries.md

-# parameterized_queries

-Writing Parameterized Queries
+# Parameterized Queries

 Parameterized queries allow you to place parameters in an SQL query instead of a constant value.
-A parameter takes a value only when the query is executed, which allows the query to be reused with different values. ****Any string between double curly braces `{{ }}`will be treated like a parameter.
+A parameter takes a value only when the query is executed, which allows the query to be reused with different values.
+Any string between double curly braces `{{ }}`will be treated like a parameter.
 A widget will appear above the results pane, so you change the parameter value.

-This article explains how to add different types of parameters to your queries.
+The following sections explains how to add different types of parameters to your queries.

 ## Query Parameter Types